toledkrw/toledkrw/README.md

   <div>
     <h1 style="font-size: 3vw">Hello!
 My name is Toledo and I'm pleased to meet you! 😋</h1>
     <p>
-      I am, currently, a Software Engineering student at UniAcademia, in Brazil, and I'm also working as a Data Engineer.
-I quite enjoy Frontend development as well as Backend; I mean, a good software is not just about a pretty face!
+      I'm a Software Engineering student and I work as a Data Engineer.<br/>
+      I'm experienced with data workflows and I also have experience developing frontend applications (web and mobile) as well as backend too.
     </p>
   </div>
     <div align="center">